Last Updated on

 iOS vs Android Revenue Statistics

-Specifically for gaming apps, the gap is slightly closer, with iOS still ahead with 61% of overall consumer spending on mobile games.
+The gap is slightly closer for gaming apps, with iOS still ahead with 61% of overall consumer spending on mobile games.

 iOS is again ahead in terms of non-gaming app revenue, with 75% of the overall consumer spend.